Supreme Court Leaves Citizenship Question Blocked For Now From 2020 Census

 The Hofeller files have also spurred U.S. District Judge George Hazel of Maryland to revisit claims in two Maryland-based lawsuits over the question.
 Plaintiffs in those cases asked him to reconsider claims of discrimination and of a conspiracy among Trump administration officials that the judge had previously decided did not have enough evidence to support.

-In an opinion released earlier this week, Hazel said the new evidence "potentially connects the dots between a discriminatory purpose —diluting Hispanics' political power — and Secretary Ross's decision."
+In an opinion released earlier this week, Hazel said the new evidence "potentially connects the dots between a discriminatory purpose — diluting Hispanics' political power — and Secretary Ross's decision."

 "As more puzzle pieces are placed on the mat, a disturbing picture of the decisionmakers' motives takes shape," the judge added.